 When a company develops a digital transformation strategy, it’s rarely starting from ground zero.
 Most organizations today have extensive IT infrastructure already in place, much of which is supplemented by a hodgepodge of cloud services and various device platforms.
 Before any kind of transformation can begin, they must assess what resources they have now.
 Some of this infrastructure can be integrated into a new digital strategy, but some of it cannot.
 A key aspect of the strategy will involve auditing existing solutions to determine what should stay and what should go.
 It’s important to keep the transformation goals in mind here because while it may make short-term sense to preserve much of the existing technology, doing so could lead to problems in the long run.
 Companies also need to consider how employees will react to planned changes.

 Companies instinctively look to their competitors when they’re planning for the future.
 There’s a lot of sense in this, but it also creates significant blind spots when it comes to digital transformation strategy.
 True innovation comes from redefining the boundaries of what’s possible, and companies often need to look outside the particular confines of their industry to find inspiration.
 Technology has a way of spreading rapidly between industries once it matures to a point where its potential becomes self-evident.
-The last two decades are filled with established companies that failed to recognize how changing technologies in other industries would eventually render their business models and IT department irrelevant (Borders, Toys R Us, and Sears come to mind, along with the aforementioned Sears and Blockbuster).
+The last two decades are filled with established companies that failed to recognize how changing technologies in other industries would eventually render their business models and IT department irrelevant (Borders and Toys R Us come to mind, along with the aforementioned Sears and Blockbuster).